JackFinnis/Alive/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or submit a pull request.
+See [TODO.md](TODO.md) for a list of ideas and improvements.
+Pick one and open a pull request, or create an issue to discuss.

 ## Acknowledgments